Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 "LocalScript", or "ModuleScript", and the Source property has a Stringlike value.
 In this case, the value of the Source property is encoded.

+A format that can encode a **Numberlike** type accepts any type that can be converted to a floating-point number.
+An **Intlike** is similar, converting to an integer instead.

 ## String formats
 [string-formats]: #user-content-string-formats